RavensbourneWebMedia/UX-design/sessions/session-07.md

 * ask **specific questions**
 * no orders, but rather give some choice to your testers (eg: *What would you click first?*)

 1. Prepare a loose script for your user-testing session.
-You can take inspiration from this [sample script](https://hackpad.com/Sample-usertesting-script-UTHN25ekYIQ)
+You can take inspiration from this [sample script](https://docs.google.com/document/d/17IuAMJojz0dlvBFh7QBDBgUWun2NyRZ6hlRwLdqYcH0/edit?usp=sharing) (*clone* it into a new Google doc).

 2. Download and install [Silverback](http://silverbackapp.com)